Elijas/auto-youtube-subscription-playlist-2/README.md

 # Features
 1. Adds all new videos to Youtube playlists (uploaded later than some date)

   1.1.
 From ALL subscribed channels

   1.2.
 From any list of channels (by username or channel ID)

 2. Optional - ability to set automatic interval for updates

+3. Optional - ability to deploy as a web app to update or show playlist.

 # Set-up Instructions
 1. [Copy](https://goo.gl/FMmDZR) the Sheet to your Google Drive.

 2. Allow the Sheets to access Youtube:
   - Open the `Script Editor` (in menu: `Tools` / `Script Editor...`) of the Sheet
       - In menu: `Resources` / `Advanced Google Services`